About

 Indeed, many Anglicans who more explicitly endorse the Articles than we do, arguably, have some difficulty squaring their modern practices with the Articles that they profess.
 For example, within a “three streams” understanding of Anglicanism in which she is Catholic, Evangelical and Charismatic, the charismatic part should be asked for an explanation how some neo-Pentecostal practices therein relate to historic Anglicanism.
 For example, “speaking in tongues” is not, on the surface, consistent with the Article 24, “IT is a thing plainly repugnant to the Word of God, and the custom of the Primitive Church, to have publick Prayer in the Church, or to minister the Sacraments in a tongue not understanded of the people.”
 Speaking in tongues in the Pentecostal/Charismatic tradition, at face value, is in contradiction with this Article as much, if not more so, than the Anglican Catholic contention that there are Seven Sacraments (2 Gospel/Dominical and 5 minor) rather than Two (and only Two), according to a “face value”, uncritical, reading of Article 25.

 The fact is that the Articles of Religion, while a monolithic confessional document within Anglicanism, is not the sine qua non of Anglicanism (and was only intended for subscription by ministers, officials, students and teachers, not common laity, as a teaching standard and legal contract made with the English Church and State by ministers of both Church and State).
 For instance, The Church of Ireland, from the time of the Reformation has been “Anglican” but had their own Irish Articles of 1615 (more Reformed).
 The Scottish Episcopal Church, clearly of the Anglican tradition, did not subscribe to the Articles of Religion until the early 19th century, rather treasuring the Articles of Perth of 1618 (more Catholic)!
-The Protestant Episcopal Church in the USA never required subscription to them by her clergy; they were always “historical documents” since the time of American Independence, and it is a recent American phenomenon, amongst groups severing themselves from that Mainline denomination, that the Articles have taken on a “Confessional” status for particular Anglican jurisdictions operating in the United States.
+The Protestant Episcopal Church in the USA never required subscription to them by her clergy; they were always “historical documents” since the time of American Independence, and it is a recent American phenomenon, amongst groups severing themselves from the mainline Episcopal Church, that the Articles have taken on a “Confessional” status for particular Anglican jurisdictions operating in the United States.
 Just like the Book of Concord amongst the Lutherans, the Articles of Religion have contested value among even conservative groups calling themselves Anglican.
 Just like the Reformed churches, which have a variety of confessional documents (Scotch, Belgic, Heidelberg, Helvetic, Westminster) yet clearly one “Reformed” tradition, global Anglicans outside the Church of England can have a variation in binding documents.
-The Anglican Catholic Church upholds the Affirmation of St. Louis as the hermeneutical lens through which all other Anglican formularies are to be interpreted, and unapologetically proclaims that this documents upholds the Vincentian Canon, the belief in “that which has been believed, at all time, everywhere, by all” far better than the all-too-often less careful reading of the Articles by a variety of well-meaning and pious Anglican thinkers and jurisdictions.
+The Anglican Catholic Church upholds the Affirmation of St. Louis as the hermeneutical lens through which all other Anglican formularies are to be interpreted, and unapologetically proclaims that this document upholds the Vincentian Canon, the belief in “that which has been believed, at all time, everywhere, by all” far better than the all-too-often less careful reading of the Articles by a variety of well-meaning and pious Anglican thinkers and jurisdictions.

 Still Curious?
 Scroll below or read